steveloughran/cloudstore/README.md

   -xmlfile <file>	XML config file to load
   -limit <limit>	limit of files to list
 ```

+Example: list some of the AWS public landsat store.

 ```bash
 > bin/hadoop jar cloudstore-0.1-SNAPSHOT.jar list -limit 10 s3a://landsat-pds/